keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 <!--more-->

-Handling unknowns and nondeterminism in programs is a hard problem.
+Significant portions of program logic exist to address special cases imposed by unknowns and nondeterminism.
 Have you ever written some code only to find out it does something unexpected when it's running in production?
 To protect against such errors you first have to be aware that an operation may return something unexpected, such as a `null` reference, invalid data, or throw an exception, and then write code that anticipates and recovers from such cases.

-_Defensive programming_ as a practice tries to protect against errors by preempting how they might occur.
-However anticipation of errors rests entirely on _tacit knowledge_ and imposes complex code to handle and recover from errors, _drawing focus from writing the business logic that drives the value of programs_.
+_[Defensive programming][]_ as a practice tries to protect against errors by preempting how they might occur.
+However anticipation of errors rests entirely on _tacit knowledge_ and imposes complex code to handle and recover from errors. _This complex code draws focus from writing the business logic that drives the value of programs_.

 In this post I will provide **effects** as a model for characterizing nondeterminism and complexity in programs.
 I will introduce a **design pattern** to abstract complexity using this model.